seamustuohy/RTFDE/docs/RTFDE/transformers.md

         A list of Tokens which should be suppressed by HTMLRTF control words.

+`strip_binary_objects(raw_rtf: bytes) ‑> tuple`
+:   Extracts binary objects from a rtf file.

+    Parameters:
+        raw_rtf: (bytes): It's the raw RTF file as bytes.

+    Returns:
+        A tuple containing (new_raw, found_bytes)
+            new_raw: (bytes) A bytes object where any binary data has been removed.
+            found_bytes: (list) List of dictionaries containing binary data extracted from the rtf file.
+Each dictionary includes the data extracted, where it was extracted from in the original rtf file and where it can be inserted back into the stripped output.

+        Description of found_bytes dictionaries:

+            "bytes": (bytes) The binary data contained which was extracted.
+            "ctrl_char": (tuple) Tuple containing the binary control word and its numeric parameter "start_pos": (int) The position (in the original raw rtf data) where the binary control word started.
+            "bin_start_pos": (int) The position (in the original raw rtf data) where the binary data starts.
+            "end_pos": (int) The position (in the original raw rtf data) where the binary data ends.

+        Here is an example of what this looks like (by displaying the printable representation so you can see the bytes and then splitting the dict keys on new lines to make it readable.)
+            >> print(repr(found_bytes))

+            "{'bytes': b'\xf4UP\x13\xdb\xe4\xe6CO\xa8\x16\x10\x8b\n\xfbA\x9d\xc5\xd1C',
+              'ctrl_char': (b'\\bin', b'20'),
+              'start_pos': 56,
+              'end_pos': 83,
+              'bin_start_pos': 63}"

 `toggle_htmlrtf(child: Union[lark.lexer.Token, str]) ‑> Optional[bool]`
 :   Identify if htmlrtf is being turned on or off.